 Here Chomsky asserts simultaneously (i) that he is unaware of any sensible account of general learning mechanisms and (ii) that Yang's work concerns a sensible and sophisticated general learning mechanism.
-Surprisingly, McGilvray, a professional philosopher, did not question this incoherent set of assertions.
+It is of course possible that Chomsky had different definitions of 'learning mechanisms' in mind when he talked about Putnam's and Yang's work.
+But he specifies any relevant difference and, McGilvray, a professional philosopher, did not ask for clarification but accepted an incoherent set of assertions.

 It seems the only criterion Chomsky applies consistently is claiming work that is done in his framework is superior, scientific, and rational while any other work is inferior, unscientific, and irrational.
-This is illustrated by the following typical dismissal:

-And connectionism seems to me about at the level of corpuscularianism in physics.
+This is illustrated by the following typical dismissal: And connectionism seems to me about at the level of corpuscularianism in physics.
 Do we have any reason to believe that by taking these few things that we think - probably falsely - that we understand, and building up a complex structure from them, we're going to find anything?
 Well, maybe, but it's highly unlikely.
 Furthermore, if you take a look at the core things they're looking at, like connections between neurons, they're far more complex.
 They're abstracting radically from the physical reality, and who knows if the abstractions are going in the right direction?
 But, like any other proposal, you evaluate it in terms of its theoretical achievements and empirical consequences.
 It happens to be quite easy in this case, because they're almost nonexistent.
 (Chomsky, 2012, p.
 67)